yurilacer/Data-Science-Portfolio/README.md

       * **Applications**: Analyze the marketing effectiveness, pricing and promotions on sales of a product, assess risk in financial services or insurance domain, project the sale of a product according to the price, trend lines, etc..

       * **Example**

+   * **Unsupervised**
+     * **Objectives**
+       * There is no answer variable.
+Explanatory variables only.
+       * Objectives are more diverse: to find concepts that are more find explanatory variables that behave in a similar way, etc.